tdegeus/GMatElastic/README.md

 +   `Elastic`: linear elastic material model.

-There is an `Array` class that allows you to combine have a single API for a matrix of material points.
+There is an `Array` class that allows you to have a single API for an array of material points.

 >   Note that all strain tensors are presumed symmetric.
 >   No checks are made to ensure this.